theramiyer/blog/content/posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 > × (60 × 40)
 > = 686 sqft.

 The value of this 686 sqft. does not depreciate.
 But the value of the 800 sqft. constructed will.
 When you calculate the price of the property during resale, more often than not, the price will always be higher than when you bought it, if you own an individual house.
 If you own a flat that has four houses, the chances of the price going down is still low.
 But in Bangalore, the norm is having 40 to 140 houses in a complex.
 The builders almost always deviate from the approved plan (construct five floors instead of four).
-This leads to more houses in the complex, thereby reducing the <span class='small-caps'>UDS</span> further.
+This leads to more houses in the complex, thereby reducing the {{< smallcaps "UDS" >}} further.
 To builders, this is "forward thinking" because some day, the development authorities will make the norms more lenient (history says that this is always a matter of time).

 If two acres get divided among forty houses, what are you left with?
 In this case, would the value of your property appreciate or depreciate?
 Yes, in the initial years, the value will appreciate.
 But soon, the depreciation will begin.
 By the time I complete paying back the loan, the value of the house would have gone lower than I paid in all.

-And remember, you cannot sell your <span class='small-caps'>UDS</span> as a piece of land.
+And remember, you cannot sell your {{< smallcaps "UDS" >}} as a piece of land.
 You have zero freedom with it.
 The one way it helps is by reducing the depreciation by an almost insignificant amount.

 The construction is not great either.
 Most developers (I will refrain from naming them⁠---because this is a norm, and probably no builder is an exception) use substandard materials, are sometimes negligent⁠---for example, you can knock on some of the tiles in my house, and you can hear a hollow underneath⁠---and construct without leaving enough time for the concrete to cure.
 Seepage of water, cracked plasters and chipped edges are a disturbingly-common sight in Bangalore.